Sanyella/FVTT-Custom-Journal-Theming/README.md

 Welcome to your own personal playground to design your own wonderful-looking journals!
 Not only did I want to make journals more interesting, I also wanted to to allow them to be selectively themed, much like actors can.
-This is now possible, with a current library of two themes in addition to the original
+This is now possible, with a current library of two themes in addition to the original Foundry look.

 Sanyella

 ## Known Issues